BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 This is a procedural step-by-step guide to setting up your first Tomochain Masternode using the `tmn` tool.
 It is meant for beginners and first-timers.

+Security Disclaimer: Despite there being mention of some security elements in this guide, there is **no implied guarentee of security**.
+You alone must fully secure your server.
+On a VPS, you will get rogue root login attempts within minutes of setup.

 ## Knowledge Requirements
  * **VPS Setup** - You are able to setup your own cloud-hosted virtual private server (VPS), and
  * **Linux familiarity** - You have a basic knowledge of how to ssh-into (ex: putty or terminal) and operate the linux command-line.